Upcoming Events

 Chuska Mountains, Workshop and Base Camp

-This year will be my twenty thrid consecutive year of running Canyon de Chelly trips.
-In addition to my instruction in photography, our guides, their families and their friends, will share their knowledge of Navajo culture and spirituality.
-This trip is suitable for hikers od moderate ability and photographers of all levels of experience and ability as well as for people interested in other artforms and in Native American culture.
-We will be camping out throughout the week, basing our camp in Canyon de Chelly, with a possible camp in Canyon del Muerto as well.
+This year will be my twenty- fifth consecutive year of running Canyon de Chelly trips.
+In addition to my instruction in photography, our guides, their families and their friends will share their knowledge of Navajo culture and spirituality.
+This trip is suitable for hikers of moderate ability, photographers of all levels of experience, as well as for people interested in other art forms and in Native American culture.
+We will be camping out throughout the week, basing our camp in Canyon de Chelly, with a possible overnight camp in Canyon del Muerto as well.
 From these camps we wlll travel mostly on foot, carrying light day packs.
-Photographic instruction, Native American culture and natural history all will be integral parts of our observations and learning.
-Instruction will be informal, and I hope to make use of trip members to share a broad range of expertise.
+Photographic instruction, Native American culture and natural history will all be integral parts of our observations and learning, and instruction will be informal.